i4Ds/Karabo-Pipeline/doc/src/container.md

 This creates a `.sif` file which acts as a singularity image and can be used to launch your application.
 How to use Singularity containers (e.g. mount directories or enable gpu-support) can be seen in the [Singularity documentation](https://docs.sylabs.io/guides/3.1/user-guide/cli.html).
 Be aware that Singularity mounts the home-directory by default if start a container from your home-directory, which may or may not be desirable (e.g. `conda init` of your home instead of the container could get executed if you execute a Singularity container interactively).
 Therefore, for interactive access of a Karabo Singularity container, we suggest to use the `--no-home` flag.

-It is expected that the correct python-interpreter is directly available without performing `conda activate karabo` for interactive and non-interactive shells.
-However, if it's not the case, just putting the activate-command before choosing the python-interpreter should solve this issue.

 ## Sarus Containers

 On CSCS, it is recommended to use [Sarus containers](https://sarus.readthedocs.io/en/stable/index.html) (see CSCS [Sarus guide](https://user.cscs.ch/tools/containers/sarus/)).
 Sarus commands are similar to Docker or Singularity.
 It is recommended to create a Sarus image in an interactive SLURM job using `srun --pty bash`.

 **Setup**

-You should load `daint-gpu` or `daint-mc` before loading the `sarus` modulefile:
+On daint, you should load `daint-gpu` or `daint-mc` before loading the `sarus` modulefile.
+We haven't tested the setup on alps.
+This is supposed to be done at some point.

 ```shell
 module load daint-gpu \# or daint-mc